-Item Applicable WB Policy Relevant RGC Policy Policy Gaps Identified and Actions Suggested Responsible Party (10) Dust and odors: Buffer areas must be included in the design, especially between processing areas and potential receptors, especially residences, hospitals and schools.
+Item Applicable WB Policy Relevant RGC Policy Policy Gaps Identified and Actions Suggested Responsible Party (5) Dust and odors: Buffer areas must be included in the design, especially between processing areas and potential receptors, especially residences, hospitals and schools.
 Processing areas must be located in areas at the downwind from these areas to manage and control exposure of community to dust and odors.
-(Section 1.1.1, p.10-11, 14; Section 1.3 p.26) Land Acquisition and Livelihood Restoration ESS5 Objectives of ESS5 are: To avoid involuntary resettlement or, when unavoidable, minimize involuntary resettlement by exploring project design alternatives.
+(Section 1.1.1, p.10-11, 14; Section 1.3 p.26) Land Acquisition and Livelihood Restoration Objectives of ESS5 are: To avoid involuntary resettlement or, when unavoidable, minimize involuntary resettlement by exploring project design alternatives.
 To avoid forced eviction.
-To mitigate unavoidable adverse social and economic impacts from land acquisition or restrictions on land use by: (a) providing timely compensation for loss of assets at replacement cost and (b) assisting displaced persons in their efforts to improve, or at least restore, their livelihoods and living standards, in real terms, to predisplacement levels or to levels prevailing prior to the beginning of project implementation, whichever is higher.
-To improve living conditions of poor or vulnerable persons who are physically displaced, through provision of The Constitution of Cambodia (1993) establishes the right to land ownership, and the right of the State to eminent domain (Art.
-44) Land Law (2001) defines the scope of ownership of immovable properties, such as land, trees and fixed structures, including: Eminent Domain and Just Compensation: "No person may be deprived of his ownership, unless it is in the public interest.
+To mitigate unavoidable adverse social and economic impacts from land acquisition or restrictions on land use by: (a) providing timely compensation for loss of assets at replacement cost and (b) assisting displaced persons in their efforts to improve, or at least restore, their livelihoods.
+To improve living conditions of poor or vulnerable persons who are physically displaced, through provision of adequate housing, access to services and facilities, and security of tenure.
+To conceive and execute resettlement activities as sustainable development programs, providing sufficient investment resources to enable establishes the right to land ownership, and the right of the State to eminent domain (Art.
+44) Land Law (2001) defines the scope of ownership of immovable properties, such as land, trees and fixed structures, including: • Eminent Domain and Just Compensation: "No person may be deprived of his ownership, unless it is in the public interest.
 Any ownership deprivation shall be carried out in accordance with the governing procedures provided by law and regulations, and after the payment of fair and just compensation in advance."
 (Art.
-5) Basis of Land Ownership: legal possession as the sold basis of land ownership Disqualification from compensation in eminent domain claims: law defines the following as not entitled to any compensation in the event of any developments or eminent domain acquisition: Lands not acquired through legal possession (Art.
-18-19), A foreigner who falsifies national identity to become an owner of land in Cambodia land acquisition, livelihood restoration except in case of voluntary donation and livelihood restoration plans.
+5) • Basis of Land Ownership: legal possession as the sold basis of land ownership No significant gaps have been identified in terms of land acquisition, livelihood restoration except in case of voluntary donation and livelihood restoration plans.
 The 2018 SOP includes measures proposed for compensation for houses, structures, land, and income restoration (compensation and special measures for vulnerable groups).
 A specific procedure for handling voluntary donations is included in the Resettlement Framework.
-For the sub-projects involving waste-pickers, resettlement plans and livelihood restoration plans will be prepared, adopted and implemented with meaningful consultation with affected persons in accordance with ESS5 and consistent with the requirements of the Resettlement Policy Framework and the Livelihood Restoration Framework (LRF) and in agreement with the General Department of Resettlement (GDR) under the Ministry of Economy and Finance (MEF).
-This will include both physical displacement and economic displacement and include livelihood restoration and improvement programs for affected IRC GDR MEF MOI, MPWT, MOE
+For the sub-projects involving waste-pickers, measures to avoid disruptions to waste-based livelihoods will be prepared, adopted and implemented with meaningful consultation with affected persons in accordance with ESS1 as well as additional support measures.
+Specific attention will be paid to woman and children waste-pickers to develop suitable measures in line with the ESMF on the basis of social baseline studies for each of the applicable sub-projects.
+IRC GDR MEF MOI, MPWT, MOE